lkcozy/code-notes/notes/communication/writing/writing_academic.md

 - The proposed solution can `give insights into` providing a good practical idea for the research of blockchain technology in UAV data protection.
 - By providing a gateway to the Ethereum network, we hope to `facilitate`(push/contribute) the growth of a decentralized future.
 - The objective of this report is `twofold`.
+- The results of the implementation will be analyzed through the `lens`(perspective) of security and practicality.

 ## Methods